GoogleChrome/developer.chrome.com/site/en/docs/webstore/play_edu_tos/index.md

 institution may withdraw access from that user and assign it to another member of the institution any number of times without additional charge.
-After an institution reassigns an app to a new user, the user previously granted access to the app will no longer have access to the app through the user’s account.
+After an institution reassigns an app to a new user, the user previously granted access to the app will no longer have access to the app through the user's account.
 If You do not wish Your app to be reassignable in this way, You should not make it available through Play for Education.
 You may withdraw Your app from Play for Education at any time and future purchases of Your app will not be reassignable.
 However, any copies of Your app purchased while Your app was part of Play for Education will continue to be reassignable, and are eligible for